 To be accepted into the program, students must have completed one year of college studies with a minimum cumulative grade point average of 2.5.
 Selection of students will be based on appropriateness of the study to the applicant's college program, class level, and recommendations.

-Information on the 1993 program is available from Mr. Charles Strikwerda, Political Science Department, or from Mr. Henry Hoeks.
+Information on the 1995 program is available from Mr. Ronald Wells, History Department.